 Injured Motorcyclists have two avenues to receive compensation:

 1) Accident benefits (PIP) – compensation for income loss and medical expenses, is available from your motorcycle insurance policy.
 Claiming these benefits should not increase your insurance rates.
-These benefits are also available to your passenger and are available regardless of fault.
+These benefits might also be available to your passenger.
+They are available regardless of fault.

 Applying for (PIP) Accident Benefits.
 After reporting the accident to your insurer they will send to you an application that must be completed.
-The Application allows the insurer to gather basic information: a description of the accident; injuries sustained; treating doctors and hospitals involved; any medical and rehabilitation expenses needed or incurred; and, any inability to work.
+The Application allows the insurer to gather basic information: a description of the accident; injuries sustained; the names of treating doctors and hospitals; any medical and rehabilitation expenses needed or incurred; and, if any inability to work.

 You will also need to disclose any private and group health plans that are available to you.
 Some car insurance benefit schemes require you to access these plans before asking them to pay.

 In serious, catastrophic accidents Cross Border Confidence and/or Snowbirdaccidents.com can arrange for a health care professional from your home state or province to meet with you to help process your accident insurance forms (PIP).